 The construction of submarines dates back to the 17th century.
-A vessel that navigated under water was first contrived in 1620 by C. Drebber.
-Submarines developed rapidly, and in 1954, nuclear submarines were made.
+A vessel that navigated under water was first invented in 1620 by C. Drebber.
+Submarines developed rapidly, and in 1954, nuclear submarines were built.
 The development of submarines made possible the study of submarine geology and topography, and life in the depths of oceans.
-Collection of data had been possible thanks to the means developed in recent centuries without which a man could not dive to a depth more than 50 meters.
+Collection of data had been possible thanks to the means developed in recent centuries without which a man could not have dived to a depth more than 50 meters.

 At a depth of 200 meters from the surface of the sea, darkness reigns.
-At this depth, then, “If a man stretches out his hand, he can hardly see it,” as described in the verse.
-The bottom of seas and oceans are pitch dark.
-While broad daylight reigns on the surface, 200 meters below it is again completely dark.
+At this depth, “If a man stretches out his hand, he can hardly see it,” as described in the verse.
+It wouldn’t be wrong to define a depth of 1000 meters from the surface of the sea as the darkest place on earth; pitch dark.
+While broad daylight reigns on the surface, 200 meters below it is completely dark.
 At the time of the descent of the Quran, there were neither scientific data nor knowledge based on observation about the darkness reigning in the depth of seas.
-Just as it told about many aspects of heavenly phenomena comprehensible by man without the help of satellites, the Quran also provided information about submarine life in the depth of seas and oceans hardly accessible to man without submarines and instruments.
+Just as the Quran told about many aspects of heavenly phenomena not comprehensible by man without the help of satellites, it also provided information about submarine life in the depth of seas and oceans hardly accessible to man without submarines and instruments.
 The Quran – whose range of information is vast enough to cover everything, from the space high above down to the depth of the seas – itself proves its divine origin by the very fact that it is flawless.

 WAVES ABOVE WAVES